kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## The Core Shift

-Old: chain steps together manually.
+Old: chain steps together manually
-New: provide the right context and let the model decide.
+New: provide the right context and let the model decide
 We moved from orchestration to context management

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.